Math 5248: Cryptology and Number Theory

 at Alpha Print in Dinkytown (next to McDonald's), 1407 4th St SE., 612-379-8535.

-Used copies from previous years, produced by Alpha Print, are the same.
+Copies from previous years, produced by Alpha Print, are the same, and will work fine.
 However,

-the first edition, printed by the publisher, has substantial differences, and
+the first edition, printed by a regular publisher, has substantial differences, and

 You might find useful two textbooks that are available freely (and legally) online,